 In step 4 of my keys to being a successful bodybuilding instructor, I spoke about acing your exam using good study materials.

 And how good those materials are is of major importance.

 When it comes to studying materials, I generally lookout for the following:

 - study guide

-That’s why we’re going to take a look at each certification’s study materials and rate them out of 10 based on my own knowledge and expectations I’ve cultivated through years of engaging with various study materials.
+That’s why we will look at each certification’s study materials and rate them out of 10 based on the knowledge and expectations I’ve cultivated through years of engaging with various study materials.

 Based on my review of all the materials, and some anecdotal accounts I gathered, I can say ISSA and IAFS have the most comprehensive options.

-ISSA is well known for their no-nonsense study suites, which only come in one package option, contrary to the multi-package norm from most other cert agencies.
+ISSA is well known for its no-nonsense study suites, which only come in one package option, contrary to the multi-package norm from most other cert agencies.

 What ISSA lacks in variety, they make up for in precise, relevant, and essential materials, easy to navigate and learn from.

 IAFS also comes with a single package, one which includes a robust offering of study materials